-The Respondent in its Answer dated 29 September 2008 holds that no jurisdiction of the CAS is given to deal with the appeal of Mr Lynch.
+The Respondent in its Answer dated 29 September 2008 holds that no jurisdiction of the CAS is given to deal with the appeal of Mr Alves.
 As far as the appeal refers to the FEI Preliminary Panel Decision of 21 August 2008, which ordered a provisional suspension of the Appellant until a final decision in this case, the Respondent argues that the CAS has jurisdiction to hear an appeal only if that decision is in violation of article 7.2 EADMCR.
 According to the Respondent the Appellant does not submit any arguments that the decision of 21 August 2008 was made in violation of article 7.2 EADMCR.
-The Respondent requests the CAS to declare the appeal against the decision of 21 August 2008 as inadmissible and to dismiss the appeal.
-Should the CAS hold that it has jurisdiction to hear an appeal against the 21 August 2008 decision, the Respondent argues that "the Statement of Appeal was not filed within the applicable time limit" and must therefore be declared inadmissible and must be dismissed.
-The 30 day time-limit ran from 21 August 2008 (day of receipt of the decision) until 20 September 2008 or until 22 September 2008, if extended until the first business day.
-According to the Respondent, it was irrelevant that 22 September 2008 was a local public holiday in Lausanne, because both articles 15.7 EADMCR and R32 CAS Code refer to official holidays or a non-business day "in the country where the notification has been made".
-The local holiday in Lausanne was not an official public holiday in Switzerland.
+The Respondent requests the CAS to declare the appeal against the decision of 21 August 2008 inadmissible and to dismiss the appeal.

 As far as the appeal is directed against the FEI Interim Decision of 8 September 2008, the Respondent holds that it is an interim decision which does not set out that it can be appealed, in particular before the CAS.
-The Respondent states that since the decision of 8 September 2008 is a mere procedural interim order, the CAS has no jurisdiction to hear an appeal against that decision.
+The Respondent states that, since the decision of 8 September 2008 is a mere procedural interim order, the CAS has no jurisdiction to hear an appeal against that decision.
 Further to that the Respondent submits that the application for a stay of the provisional suspension of the Appellant shall be dismissed, because the appeal has no reasonable chance of success, the provisional suspension has a firm legal ground, is not disproportionate, there is no irreparable harm and no violation of the balance of interests.
-The Respondent shows optimistic that the FEI Final Decision in the case at hands can be made "in the very first days of October (at least in the week of 6 October 2008)".

-The Appellant in his Appeal Brief dated 3 October 2008, where he reacted to the arguments of the Respondent, repeated his arguments from the Statement of Appeal, but directed them against the provisional suspension, whereas he has focussed on the request for stay in his Statement of Appeal.
+The Appellant in his Appeal Brief dated 3 October 2008, where he reacted to the arguments of the Respondent described under numbers 2.16 and 2.17 above, repeated his arguments from the Statement of Appeal, but directed them against the provisional suspension, whereas he has focused on the request for stay in his Statement of Appeal.
+He pointed at the fact that the FEI Tribunal in its Interim Decision of 8 September 2008 gave the following arguments for finding that the provisional suspension must remain in effect until the Tribunal's final decision: